 - obtained from the individual within two (2) working days.
-In cases in which it is not possible to obtain the individual's signature, an unsigned DOE F 5631.29 may be accepted, along with a concise written explanation of the circumstances surrounding the administrative withdrawal and the reasons why a signature could not be obtained. - (4) Within two working days of receipt of a DOE F 5631.29 or written notice of administrative withdrawal, the CPSO must note the date the clearance was actually withdrawn in the individual's PSF and CPCI, and must notify any other CPSO's with shared access interests.
+In cases in which it is not possible to obtain the individual's signature, an unsigned DOE F 5631.29 may be accepted, along with a concise written explanation of the circumstances surrounding the administrative withdrawal and the reasons why a signature could not be obtained. - (4) Within two working days of receipt of a DOE F 5631.29 or written notice of administrative withdrawal, the CPSO must note the date the clearance was withdrawn in the individual's PSF and CPCI, and must notify any other CPSO's with shared access interests.
 Possession of the DOE F 5631.29 by the CPSO is not needed to effect an administrative withdrawal action. - (5) In all cases, administrative withdrawals are non-prejudicial, and do not entitle the individual to any of the due process procedures of 10 CFR 710.
-Should a security clearance be administratively withdrawn in accordance with guidance contained in this Order while there is unresolved derogatory information or adverse security clearance action(s) pending against the individual, this fact must be recorded by the CPSO in the individual's PSF and CPCI. - (6) Additional debriefing requirements may be found in DOE M 470.4-1 Chg 2. - r.
+Should a security clearance be administratively withdrawn in accordance with guidance contained in this Order while there is unresolved derogatory information or adverse security clearance action(s) pending against the individual, this fact must be recorded by the CPSO in the individual's PSF and CPCI. - (6) Additional debriefing requirements may be found in DOE O 470.4B. - s.
 Suspensions of Security Clearances/Administrative Review.
-The processes and procedures governing the suspension of active security clearances and the processing of security clearance denial and revocation actions are set forth at 10 CFR 710. - s.
+The processes and procedures governing the suspension of active security clearances and the processing of security clearance denial and revocation actions are set forth at 10 CFR 710. - t.
 Actions by the Secretary.
-Nothing in this Order will be construed to limit the Secretary's authorities and responsibilities under Executive Order 12968 (section 1.2(b), et al.), Executive Order 10865 (section 9), DOE implementing regulations at 10 CFR 710, or the AEA to grant, continue, deny or terminate a security clearance in the interest of national security. - t.
-Personnel Security Files. - (1) Personnel security information and PSFs contain PII.
-Personnel security information and PSFs must be controlled in accordance with the Privacy Act of 1974, as amended, DOE Systems of Records Notice 43, Personnel Security Files, DOE Administrative Records Schedule 18, DOE O 243.1, Records Management Program, dated 02-06-06 (or any successor directive) and the requirements of the investigative agency or other entities whose records may be contained in the PSF.
-PSFs must not be released to representatives of DOE contractors (except those contractor employees engaged in support of the DOE personnel security
+Nothing in this Order will be construed to limit the Secretary's authorities and responsibilities under Executive Order 12968 (section 1.2(b), et al.), Executive Order 10865 (section 9), DOE implementing regulations at 10 CFR 710, or the AEA to grant, continue, deny or terminate a security clearance in the interest of national security.

+u.
+Personnel Security Files.